morgangoode/habitual-be-nlp/README.md

 As I look to grow this project, I would like to:

-* Expand the corpus in collaboration with other native speakers of AAVE and linguistic experts
+* Expand the corpus in collaboration with other native speakers of AAVE and linguistic experts*
 * Experiment with other modeling methods (e.g. support vector machines, neural networks, etc.)
 * Train models on other aspects of AAVE

+  **Please inbox me if this is you and you are interested in collaborating!*